Is Your Workload Stressing You Out?

 Getting Organized Means Less Stress

 There are three main ways you can help reduce your stress levels at work.
 It’s important to prioritize your issues, break issues into smaller tasks, and delegate responsibility.
-So if you find yourself in a situation where you have trouble keeping track of your priorities and workload, consider using software like Issuetrak.

 How can software help your stress levels?
 Let’s start with prioritization.
 You could put all your issues in a spreadsheet and assign them a priority, but what happens if you get busy and aren’t constantly referring to your spreadsheet.
 A good software package can send you emails if a deadline passes, or if a high priority issue is idle for too long.